Saravanakumarke/Customer_page/README.md

 ## Simple Task app - using react and redux

-This is a simple task of creating website for customer success-day
+This is a simple assignment of creating website for customer success-day

 ## Tech & API's